 Those investments are paying off.
-New data from the Federal Railroad Administration confirms we are living in the safest era ever for railroads.
-According to Federal Railroad Administration data, the 2016 rail safety statistics continue a string of record-setting years, showing this period has been the safest ever for the rail sector.
+According to Federal Railroad Administration (FRA) data, the 2017 rail safety statistics continue a string of record-setting years, showing this period has been the safest ever for the rail sector.
 December 2017 FRA data based on per million train miles show that since 2000 the train accident rate is down 44% while the equipment-caused accident rate is down 38%.

 Here are just a few ways railroads use technology to keep the rail network safely moving.